angus-c/waldo/README.md

 ###Waldo

-I got frustrated trying to find objects in runtime object models – so I created a utility that does and that can be stored as a bookmark (see [Bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet)).
+I got frustrated trying to find objects in runtime object models – so I created a utility that does and that can be stored as a bookmark (see Wikipeida: [Bookmarklet](http://en.wikipedia.org/wiki/Bookmarklet)).

 You search for objects using a find utility.
 Then you can click on the retrieved objects to inspect them.